 Peter Stein was born in Prague, Czechoslovakia to a Catholic mother and a Jewish father two years before the German occupation of Czechoslovakia.
-His father and eight members of his father’s family were arrested, sent to Terezin (Theresienstadt) and eventually sent to Auschwitz — all except his father were murdered.
+His father and eight family members were sent to Terezin (Theresienstadt) and shipped to Auschwitz(Poland) and Maly Trostinets (Belarus) — all were murdered except his father who miraculously survived.

-Stein was 12 years old when he arrived in New York City in 1948 on the day Harry Truman beat Thomas Dewey for the Presidency.
-He attended public schools, started to learn English, tried to master the American games of baseball and football and became Americanized.
-He graduated from the City College of New York and then attended Princeton University earning his Ph.D. in sociology in 1969.
+Peter was 12 years old when he arrived in the United States.
+He attended public schools, learned English, tried to master baseball and football and became Americanized.
+He graduated from the City College of New York and then earned a Ph.D. in sociology at Princeton University.
 He taught at Rutgers University, CUNY and then Wm.
 Paterson University in New Jersey where he also served as Director of the Genocide and Holocaust Studies Center.
-He received several awards for his undergraduate and graduate teaching.
+For the last ten years he was a senior researcher at the University of North Carolina’s Institute on Aging.
+He has received several awards for his undergraduate and graduate teaching.

 Peter Stein has recently published A Boy’s Journey: From Nazi-Occupied Prague and Freedom in America.
 UNC Professor of History Chad Bryant, writes that “Stein has produced a remarkable tale of Nazi occupation, the Holocaust, and emigration that reimagines events from the perspective of a young boy.”
 Stein is the author of 10 other books and a number of sociological articles— on social inequality; marriage and family life; diversity in families; aging; work and retirement; social gerontology; and sports.